Frequently asked questions (FAQs)

 How can I pay?

-Our preferred method of payment for Course Fees is bank transfer, but we also accept Sterling (GBP) cheques.
+Our preferred method of payment for the University Composition Fee (UCF) is bank transfer, but we also accept Sterling (GBP) cheques.

 |BANK NAME||LLOYDS BANK|